nelsonsebastian/Text-Summarizer/README.md

-# Text Summarization System
+# Text-Summarizer

 A web-based **Natural Language Processing (NLP)** application that automatically generates concise summaries from **plain text, PDF documents, and web URLs** using **BERT-based extractive summarization**.
-The application extracts textual content from multiple input sources, preprocesses the data, and produces meaningful summaries to help users quickly understand lengthy documents.

-The project combines modern NLP techniques with a user-friendly web interface, providing an efficient solution for summarizing large volumes of textual information while maintaining the essential context of the original content.
+The application supports multiple input sources, extracts textual content, performs preprocessing, and generates meaningful summaries while preserving the key information from the original content.
+It combines Python-based machine learning with a PHP web application to provide a simple and intuitive user experience.

 ---

 ## Overview

-The Text Summarization System enables users to summarize content from various sources without manually reading lengthy documents.
-The application supports direct text input, PDF document processing, and web page extraction, making it suitable for academic, professional, and research purposes.
+Text-Summarizer is designed to simplify the process of understanding lengthy documents by automatically producing concise summaries.
+The system supports direct text input, PDF document uploads, and website URL extraction, making it suitable for students, researchers, educators, and professionals.

-The summarization pipeline utilizes **BERT (Bidirectional Encoder Representations from Transformers)** to generate high-quality extractive summaries while preserving important information from the original text.
+The application leverages **BERT (Bidirectional Encoder Representations from Transformers)** to perform extractive summarization, enabling users to quickly obtain the most relevant information from large amounts of text.

 ---

 ## Features

 - Automatic text summarization using BERT
+- Plain text summarization
 - PDF document summarization
-- Website URL content extraction and summarization
+- Website URL content extraction
-- Plain text summarization
-- Extractive NLP-based summarization
+- Multi-source input support
+- Fast document processing
 - Responsive web interface
-- Fast document processing
-- User-friendly workflow
-- Multi-source input support
+- Extractive NLP summarization
-- Clean and readable summarized output
+- Clean and readable summary generation
+- User feedback module
+- Administrator dashboard

 ---